SpringWell CF Whole House Water Filter System Review

 water testing with tap score

-Important Note: There are several different water quality standards that we could use when analyzing the SpringWell CF’s contaminant removal abilities.
-We used the Tap Score HGL (Health Guideline Level) when evaluating our results, since this benchmark prioritizes human health and is stricter than the federal MCL.
+Good to Know: There are several different water quality standards that we could use when analyzing our results.
+We used the Tap Score HGL (Health Guideline Level), since this benchmark prioritizes human health and is stricter than the federal MCL.
 You can toggle between different water quality standards on the results page.

-Just under a week later, our results were back.
-The table below highlights the data we received, including which contaminants were found in trace levels in our unfiltered tap water, and to what extent these contaminants were reduced by the SpringWell CF system.
+The table below highlights the data we received, including which contaminants were present in our unfiltered tap water, and to what extent these were reduced by the SpringWell CF system.

 ContaminantMeasurementPre-FiltrationPost-Filtration% Change